TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spaceflightnow.com/2022/08/02/ulas-atlas-5-rocket-moved-to-launch-pad-with-u-s-military-missile-warning-satellite/" >🔗</a> **[Spaceflight Now]** ULA’s Atlas 5 rocket moved to launch pad with U.S. military missile warning satellite
+- <a href="https://spacenews.com/biden-to-sign-chips-bill-in-a-boost-for-satellite-supply-chains/" >🔗</a> **[SpaceNews]** Biden to sign chips bill in a boost for satellite supply chains
 - <a href="https://spacenews.com/report-u-s-should-push-for-global-rules-on-space-traffic-management/" >🔗</a> **[SpaceNews]** Report: U.S. should push for global rules on space traffic management
 - <a href="https://arstechnica.com/science/2022/08/why-space-debris-keeps-falling-out-of-the-sky-and-will-continue-to-do-so/" >🔗</a> **[Arstechnica]** Why space debris keeps falling out of the sky—and will continue to do so
 - <a href="http://www.nasa.gov/press-release/nasa-to-host-briefings-interviews-for-agency-s-spacex-crew-5-mission" >🔗</a> **[NASA]** NASA to Host Briefings, Interviews for Agency’s SpaceX Crew-5 Mission
-- <a href="https://spacenews.com/hyundai-partners-with-research-institutes-to-develop-vehicle-for-lunar-surface-exploration/" >🔗</a> **[SpaceNews]** Hyundai partners with research institutes to develop vehicle for lunar surface exploration
-- <a href="https://spacenews.com/nasa-revises-requirements-for-iss-private-astronaut-missions/" >🔗</a> **[SpaceNews]** NASA revises requirements for ISS private astronaut missions

 ### Launch-related News 🚀